Christopher-Allen-21/psu-workout-tracker-back-end/README.md

-# PSU Masters Sample Final Project
+# PSU Masters Sample Final Project - Back End

 - **Objective** - To design, develop, and deploy a project that demonstrates skills and knowledge of web development